Python-Markdown/markdown/docs/extensions/code_hilite.md

 defined, Pygments will attempt to guess the language.
 When that fails, the code block will not be highlighted.

-!!! note "See Also"
+!!! seealso "See Also"

     GitHub user [richeland] has provided a number of different [CSS style sheets][rich] which work with Pygments along with a [preview] of each theme.
-    The `css_class` used is the same as the default value for that option (`.codehilite`).
+    The `css_class` used is `.highlight`.
+Therefore, one would need to override the [`css_class`](#css_class) option when using richeland's CSS styles.
 However, the Python-Markdown project makes no guarantee that richeland's CSS styles will work with the version of Pygments you are using.
 To ensure complete compatibility, you should generate the CSS rules from your own installation of Pygments.

 [richeland]: https://github.com/richleland
 [rich]: https://github.com/richleland/pygments-css